 Savini’s mother, Adriana Negri, also grew up with an active knowledge of plants, residing in a village near Lake Como before living in Milan.
 Negri remembers learning about wild herbs from her grandmother as a small child, who claimed to be a witch.
 With a sly chuckle, Negri explains, “She wasn’t really a witch, but she liked to say she was.”
 Negri continues, “She would have bottles of things and go around feeding everybody a spoon of God-knows-what,” claiming to use wild herbs for medicinal purposes.

 Giulia Savini’s organic farm and inn, called Valle Nuova, is nestled between groomed mountains in the Italian countryside eight miles south of the town of Urbino.

 Although Savini lived in the city most of her adolescence, she nostalgically recalls time spent gardening with her granddad, “collecting strawberries for grandma.”
-She remembers finding joy in gardening because she could “be around [her] granddad in the countryside” as an escape from city life.
+She remembers finding joy in gardening because she could “be around

 After a life spent picking berries in hot summers and maintaining a small kitchen garden in Milan, Savini’s parents decided to buy Valle Nuova in 1981.
 Negri explains they wanted to escape the corruption rampant in Italy at that time: “The late 70s and 80s were a difficult time in all of Italy.
 It was difficult to work if you were not affiliated to the right political party or you did not pay or know the right people, and that was not the way we wanted to live.”